michelson/autocontext/README.md

-Ah, I understand now.
-You're asking for a more detailed specification for the README of your project.
-Here's an example:

----

 # Autocontext.EctoCallbacks

 `Autocontext.EctoCallbacks` is an Elixir library that provides ActiveRecord-like callbacks for Ecto, Elixir's database wrapper.
 This allows you to specify functions to be executed before and after certain operations (`insert`, `update`, `delete`), enhancing control over these operations and maintaining a clean and expressive code base.